obvonage/deved-platform/content/blog/en/office-hours-reservation-using-node-js-and-the-vonage-messages-api.md

 ![Confirmation page](/content/blog/office-hours-reservation-using-node-js-and-the-vonage-messages-api/sample-confirmation-screenshot.png "Confirmation page")

-Please note that our server-side variables will be derived from the student submitted form, and they are as follows: AppointmentDate, AppointmentTime, ProfessorName, StudentName, StudentPhoneNumber, and StudentNotes.
+Please note that our server-side variables will be derived from the student submitted form, and they are as follows: `AppointmentDate`, `AppointmentTime`, `ProfessorName`, `StudentName`, `StudentPhoneNumber`, and `StudentNotes`.
 Finally, we will create a return button.
 This button will return the user back to the homepage if the user wishes to create another reservation request.

 ## Backend